Replacing Your AC: What You Should Know

 Repair Cost Vs. New Unit

 Old units often require a lot of requires and this may put a strain on your pocket.
 When considering buying or replacing your unit, have in mind that replacement costs may be high and newer units can save you about $200 per year on energy costs.
-During repair you can consider add-ons such as programmable thermostats and dehumidifiers.
+During repair, you can consider add-ons such as a programmable thermostat.

 The sensor whose main role is to measure the air’s temperature in the evaporating coil and change the cooling based on the room’s conditions.